conan-io/cmake-conan/README.md

 This function will return the auto-detected settings (things like *build_type*, *compiler* or *system name*) so you can pass that information to `conan_cmake_install`.
 This step is optional as you may want to rely on profiles, lockfiles or any other way of passing that information.
 This function will also accept as arguments `BUILD_TYPE` and `ARCH`.
-Settings those arguments will force that settings to the value provided (this can be useful for the multi-configuration generator scenario below).
+Setting those arguments will force that settings to the value provided (this can be useful for the multi-configuration generator scenario below).

 ```cmake